ArniFuentes/CryptoDataLoader/README.md

 # CryptoDataLoader
-Code to extract, transform, and load cryptocurrency data from the CoinMarketCap API to Google Sheets using Google Apps Script.
+Code to extract, transform, and load cryptocurrency data from the CoinMarketCap API to BigQuery using Google Apps Script.